You’ve got experience, drive, and even an internship under your belt, but you just can’t land an interview.

 Marketing associate resume summary examples

-If you’ve got a plethora of experience in this industry, resume summaries are your best bet.
+If you’ve got a plethora of experience in this industry, a resume summary are your best bet.
 Keep it short and sweet (think a single paragraph).

 We recommend placing this either at the top or end of your resume, but it could also fit under a designated “Career Summary” section, too.
 Be sure to include: